QwikDev/astro/README.md

 /** @jsxImportSource preact */
 ```

+## Deploying with SSR to Vercel

+After installing the `@astrojs/vercel` adapter, add `outDir: ".vercel/output/static"` inside of `astro.config.mjs`

+A community member has also written an awesome guide on [deploying with vercel](https://dev.to/reeshee/qwik-look-at-resumability-with-astro-on-vercel-44fj).

 ## Contributing

 We'd love for you to contribute!
 Start by reading our [Contributing Guide](https://github.com/QwikDev/astro/blob/main/contributing.md).
 It's got all the info you need to get involved, including an in-depth section on how the integration works under the hood.